Xanaxiel/ToS-Addons/README.md

 <h1>Installation</h1>
 <p>
 Depending on which release you downloaded, navigate to their installation section.
+Paste this folder inside the `../path/to/TreeOfSavior/addons` folder afterwards.
 </p>